rcackerman/nycds-annual-survey/README.md

 Potentially remove clients who are in mental health court and clients who had more than one assigned attorney.

+Due to how messy the address data are, we will need to do more processing (maybe manually) to figure out who to mail things to.

 Steps for sample:
 7. ~~Create dummy variable for whether they were in jail during pendency of their case.~~
+6. ~~Remove clients whose last address is blank (since we can't mail them anything).~~